hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert from single-particle to second-quantized form, return in summation (expand the matrix)
 **Prompt:**
 You will be instructed to expand the second-quantized form Hamiltonian {second_nonint_symbol} using {matrix_element_symbol} and {basis_symbol}.
 You should follow the EXAMPLE below to expand the Hamiltonian.
 You should use any previous knowledge to simplify it.
 For example, if any term of {matrix_element_symbol} is zero, you should remove it from the summation.
+You should recall that {expression_second_nonint}.
 Return the expanded form of {second_nonint_symbol} after simplication.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):